qdrant/examples/qdrant_101_getting_started/README.md

-Lastly, say we want aussie songs but we don't care how new or old these songs are.
-Let's exclude the yearfrom the payload.
+Lastly, assume we want aussie songs but we don't care how new or old these songs are.
+Exclude the year from the payload.

 ```python